-For more than 17 years, the Martin Luther King Family Life Center has provided services in Central Pennsylvania.
+For the last 20 years, the Martin Luther King Family Life Center has provided services in Central Pennsylvania.
 The organizations headquarters is centrally located in the city of Lebanon, PA.
 The Martin Luther King Family Life Center is a non-profit organization that provides assistance to numerous families and individuals in the region.
 Our services are offered to all, we do not discriminate on the basis of religion, race, color, national origin, sex, disability, age, height, weight, marital or family status, activities or employment.
 Though our services are offered to the entire community, our primary target area has been at-risk families and youth.
 We serve the unemployed, underemployed and unemployable through various direct and indirect referral based options.
 Many of our clients have low/fixed incomes, language barriers, history of substance abuse or MHMR concerns.
 Other clients are victims of abuse, ex-offenders or children of the incarcerated.

 “Service Advances Economic Opportunity”